akarshit2001/Encryption-Decryption/Readme.md

 #  Encryption-Decryption
 This project is based on the cryptography technique.

+This technique is used between message send between sender and reciever.

-Encryption is the process to convert your sensitive data into cypher text .
+Encryption is the process to convert your  data into cypher text to prevent from unauthorized access.

 Decryption is the process to convert cypher text into the actual data.